A step-by-step tutorial on how to make personalized doormats, like this DIY welcome pineapple doormat.

 Then, use some painter tape to tape off the top section of the pineapple because you will paint the bottom section first.

 SIDE NOTE: If you want the stencil to transfer exactly, you will need to adhere the stencil to the mat with an adhesive.
 I didn’t use one and I am still happy with the finished product.

-After the first coat has dried you can then apply a second coat.
+After the first coat has dried, you can apply a second coat.

-SIDE NOTE: You can apply the second coat of black paint to the letter E now too.
+SIDE NOTE: You can apply the second coat of black paint to the letter E now.

 After the first coat of green paint has dried, apply the final coat of paint to the pineapple.

 Then, after the paint has completely dried, remove the stencils from the doormat and place your personalized mat wherever you want.